rwtechwiki/rwtechwiki.github.io/Zettelkasten/states/airhop.md

 # airhop - Air-Hop

 # Description:
-When slugcat becomes airborn without use of the jump button, there is a 5-frame window after leaving the ground to jump.
+When slugcat becomes airborn without use of the jump button, there is a 5-frame window after leaving the ground to hop by pressing jump.

 # Notes: